 - Crown for the Audience Award

-Anibar International Animation Festival, organized by NGO Anibar, will be having its ninth (9) edition during 13-19 of August in Peja, Kosovo.
+Anibar International Animation Festival, organized by NGO Anibar, will be having its tenth (10) edition in Peja, Kosovo.
 The festival has four cinemas, two of them outdoors, and will be screening approximately 300 films.
 Besides the film programme, the festival organizes workshops, debates, panels, meetings with filmmakers, presentations, and pitching sessions.
-The call for entries will be open until 30th of April.
+The call for entries will be open until the 30th of April.

 2. Film submissions